 - Website structure analysis tool for visualization existing website structure

-- To generate sitemap itself: I use free WordPress plugin Google XML Sitemaps which updates sitemap as soon as new post is published
+- To generate the sitemap itself: I use the free WordPress plugin Google XML Sitemaps which updates the sitemap as soon as a new post is published

-Once you’ve done with planning the structure, you might want to visualize your website pages through prototype.
+Once you’ve done planning the structure, you might want to visualize your website pages through a prototype.

 Clear website structure example

-I’ve got task to divide website into two new, separate it’s content and increase seo organic traffic to both of them.
+I’ve got a task to divide the website into two new, separate its content and increase SEO organic traffic to both of them.
 Of course, we’ve started with setting goals and tasks for each of two new projects.
 Basing on goals and existing content we’ve planned website structure for each website too.
-Here is an example of one them:
+Here is an example of one of them:

 As you can see, here it is rather simple.
 But this simplicity adds difficulty.
-We need to connect them all and built nice navigation between posts (about thousand) and books (few thousands) to ensure easy access to every single one for visitors and crawlers.
+We need to connect them all and built nice navigation between posts (about a thousand) and books (a few thousands) to ensure easy access to every single one for visitors and crawlers.

 We used tags for posts and custom taxonomies for books.

 But that’s not enough.
-How to build really nice internal linkin read in details here.
+How to build really nice internal linking read in detail here.

 Website structure best practices for SEO using follow, noindex